mukeshgurpude/todo-app/README.md

 ## Features

+- Add, Delete tasks
+- Mark tasks as Completed
+- Filter tasks
+- Clear Completed tasks
+- Save and Restore tasks from local storage
+- Dark/Light Mode based on system theme

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/hH6PbOHBdPm6otzw2De5) was to build an application to complete the given user stories.
+The [task](https://devchallenges.io/challenges/hH6PbOHBdPm6otzw2De5) was to build an application to complete the given user stories.